sergei-gots/Spring_MVC_-_Udemy/README.md

             personValidator.validate(person, bindingResult);

-So that <b>BindingResult bindingResult</b> in these methods will accumulate all of errors from all of the validation levels.
+So that <b>BindingResult bindingResult</b> in these methods will accumulate all errors from all the validation levels.
 <br>And now if we try to input already existing in some other entry e-mail we will get a smart error message
 immediately in the form: